Hack-a-Day/basic-badge/README.md

 * `peek X` - returns value from memory location X
 * `poke X,Y` - write value Y into memory, on location X
 * `cursor X` - turns cursor on (X=1) or off (X=0)
+* `kin X` - function to return byte from keyboard, if X=0, function is non-blocking, if X=1, function is blocking

 ### BASIC CLI commands